England: Devon – 6 nights

 - Agatha Christie’s Greenway

-This route features the following characteristics and interests: Coast, Villages and farms, Birdwatching, History
+This route features the following characteristics and interests: Coast, Villages and farms, Birdwatching, Dog friendly, Drive to route, History

 Upgrades in various stops - stay at Dartington Hall, watching an arthouse film in the evening and dining in the vaulted hall.